1

 Independent Environmental Studies (IES)

-2. IES Grant Application.
+2. IES grant application.

-3. Sampling Map.
+3. Sampling map.

 4. W-9.

-6. Sampling and Analysis Plan
+6. Sampling and analysis plan.

-Eligibility
+Eligibility criteria

-Eligible projects must meet the following criteria:
+Eligible projects will meet the following criteria:

 • A release of PFAS that poses an immediate threat to public health and/or the environment.